 If you are looking to migrate to Australia as a skilled migrant, you must be well-versed with the skilled visa points system.
-All three types of skilled visa, i.e. Skilled Independent (189), Skilled Nominated (190) and Skilled Regional (489) require that you score pass mark to be invited to lodge visa application.
+All three types of skilled visa, i.e. Skilled Independent (189), Skilled Nominated (190) and Skilled Regional (489) require that you score pass mark to be invited to lodge the visa application.

 What is Points system?

 Australia attracts a lot of talent from all over the world due to various factors.
 Hence, DIBP has laid out certain parameters for people to qualify their entry to Australia.
-Consider skilled visa points system as a funnel which allows people with desired skills to pass through to the next stage in immigration process.
+Consider skilled visa points system as a funnel which allows people with desired skills to pass through to the next stage in the immigration process.

 There are broadly six pillars of the Points system:

-Australia favors young talent when it comes to visa.
+Australia favours young talent when it comes to visa.
 If you are in your late forties and thinking of immigrating to Australia, you are going to lose almost all points in this regard.
-Of course, there are other avenues to gain points to satisfy minimum score but this is one of the major constituent of the total points.
+Of course, there are other avenues to gain points to satisfy minimum score but this is one of the major constituents of the total points.
 The best thing about it is that you don’t have to do anything to gain points here.

 |Age (in years)||Points|

 |18 – 24||25|

 |25 – 32||30|

 |45 and above||0|